Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: SYSTEM MODEL and Problems Formulation

-We consider a single cell massive MU-MIMO downlink system in which the BS is equipped with low-resolution DACs.
-The $M$ single antenna UEs communicate with the BS by $N$ antennas simultaneously in the same time-frequency resource.
-Assuming perfect synchronization, the received signal at the UEs can be written as
+We consider a single cell coarsely quantized massive MU-MIMO downlink, operating in a Rayleigh flat-fading environment.
+In the BS, $N$ antennas simultaneously communicate with $M$ single antenna UEs in the same time-frequency resource.